pjungwir/manpj/k8s.md

 kubectl get pods -l app=foo

+# Debugging pods:

-# Useful image for debugging problems:
+This is a useful image for debugging problems:

 k debug mypod -it --image=nicolaka/netshoot

+If you want to see the same disk contents (image+volumes), make a copy of the pod with a different entrypoint command:

+k debug mypod -it --copy-to=debug -c thecontainer -- bash

 # For k3s